Cascade of topological phase transitions and revival of topological zero modes in imperfect double helical liquids: Topological phase diagrams

 Another important implication of our finding is related to the $\pi$-junction setups~\cite{Schrade:2015,Laubscher:2020}, in which the signs of the induced local pairing are opposite in the two channels.
 In our notation, this corresponds to $\Delta_+=0$ and $\Delta_-\ne 0$; the pure $\pi$-junction additionally satisfies $\Delta_c=0$, but keeping $\Delta_c$ explicit is useful for assessing its effect on the zero modes.
 With this setting, Eq.~\eqref{eq:Nmzm_equality} takes the form

 It is instructive to compare our findings with previous studies on time-reversal invariant topological superconductors in bilayer systems, such as Ref.~\cite{Laubscher:2020}.
 In those setups, the driving mechanism for Majorana corner states is to have a dominant coherent single-particle interlayer tunneling over the pairing~\cite{Laubscher:2020}.
-In the absence of interlayer tunneling, however, the clean limit of a $\pi$-junction ($V_{\pm}=0,\,\Delta_c=0$) would result in the impossible condition $|\Delta_-(l^{*})| < 0$ in Eq.~\eqref{eq:Nmzm_equality_pi}.
+In contrast, the driving mechanism in Eq.~\eqref{eq:Nmzm_equality_pi} is the nonlocal pairing $\Delta_c$.
+When we neither have this term nor intelayer tunneling, the clean limit of a $\pi$-junction ($V_{\pm}=0,\,\Delta_c=0$) would result in the impossible condition $|\Delta_-(l^{*})| < 0$ in Eq.~\eqref{eq:Nmzm_equality_pi}.
 Thus, a pure $\pi$-phase difference is insufficient to stabilize Majorana zero modes.

 However, the inclusion of spin-flip backscattering and nonlocal pairing qualitatively alters the behavior of the topological phase transition.
 As indicated by Eq.~\eqref{eq:Nmzm_equality_pi}, sufficiently strong backscattering allows the lower bound of the criterion to be satisfied, while a finite nonlocal pairing $\Delta_{c}(l^{*})$ opens a finite parameter regime that supports Majorana zero modes.
 The resulting topological phase therefore emerges from a cooperative mechanism involving magnetic disorder and nonlocal pairing.